 A present value of $1 table reveals predetermined values for calculating the present value of $1, based on alternative assumptions about interest rates and time periods.
 A $25,000 lump sum amount to be received at the end of 10 years, at 8% annual interest, with semiannual compounding, would have a present value of $11,410 (recall the earlier discussion, and use the 4% column/20-period row: $25,000 X 0.45639).

 Present value calculations are applicable to annuities also.
-Perhaps one is considering buying an investment that returns $5,000 per year for 5 years, with the first payment to be received immediately.
-What should be paid for this investment if the target rate of return of 10%?
+Perhaps one is considering buying an investment that returns $5,000 per year for five years, with the first payment to be received immediately.
+What should be paid for this investment if the target rate of return is 10%?
 This scenario relates to the present value of an annuity due:

 The graphic shows that the annuity has a present value of $20,849.
 Of course, there is a present value of an annuity due table to ease the burden of this calculation ($5,000 X 4.16897 = $20,849).

 Many times, the first payment in an annuity occurs at the end of each period.
 The present value of an ordinary annuity table provides the necessary factor to determine that $5,000 to be received at the end of each year for a 5-year period is worth only $18,954, assuming a 10% interest rate ($5,000 X 3.79079 = $18,954).
 The following graphic confirms this conclusion:

 Be aware that most electronic spreadsheets also include functions for calculating present and future value amounts by simply completing a set of predetermined queries.